The Premarital Counseling Questions You Should Ask

 Set yourself up for a successful partnership

 So, what kind of questions should you be asking and answering before you and your partner's big day?
-Here are a few suggestions.
+Here are a few suggestions for counseling questions to help you prepare for your first couples counseling session:

 Why are you getting married?